-Information Technology at the Palm Desert Campus is overseen by a team of five led by the campus Director of IT Services, Patty Weyand.
+Information Technology at the Palm Desert Campus is overseen by a team led by the Interim Assistant Director of IT Services, Rob Garcia.

-If IT support is needed, please open a service request at tickets@csusb.edu or call the Technology Support Center at 909-537-7677.Immediate on-campus support can be found at 909-537-8113 during the day and 909-537-8133 in the evening.
+If IT support is needed, please open a service request at tickets@csusb.edu or call the Technology Support Center at 909-537-7677.
+Immediate on-campus support can be found at 909-537-8113 during the day and 909-537-8133 in the evening.

+Rob Garcia

-Contact Patty Weyand Director of IT Services 909-537-8159 pweyand@csusb.edu
+Interim Assistant Director of IT Services

+909-537-8159

+rgarcia@csusb.edu